dmitigr/pgfe/doc/pgfe/README.md

      + by implicitly preparing and executing an unnamed prepared statement with `dmitigr::pgfe::Connection::execute()`.

-Commands can be executed and processed asynchronously, i.e. without need of waiting a server response(-s), and thus, without thread blocking.
-For this purpose the methods of the class `dmitigr::pgfe::Connection` with the suffix `_async` shall be used, such as `dmitigr::pgfe::Connection::perform_async()` or `dmitigr::pgfe::Connection::prepare_statement_async()`.
+Commands can be executed and processed in non-blocking IO maner, i.e. without need of waiting a server response(-s), and thus, without thread blocking.
+For this purpose the methods of the class `dmitigr::pgfe::Connection` with the suffix `_nio` shall be used, such as `dmitigr::pgfe::Connection::perform_nio()` or `dmitigr::pgfe::Connection::prepare_statement_nio()`.

 Prepared statements can be parameterized with either positional or named parameters.
 In order to use the named parameters, a SQL string must be